 No pets allowed in this property.

-15% discount on last remaining week in July.
+Offering a 15% discount on last remaining weeks in summer.

 Please note that for smaller parties, all unused bedrooms will be closed off.

 A 300 Euro security deposit is required on each booking.
 This is held against your credit or debit card and will be cancelled one week after your holiday, subject to any reductions for breakages or damage.
 See Terms and Conditions for full details.